curl/curl/docs/libcurl/opts/CURLOPT_AWS_SIGV4.md

 A sha256 checksum of the request payload is used as input to the signature calculation.
 For POST requests, this is a checksum of the provided CURLOPT_POSTFIELDS(3).
-Otherwise, it's the checksum of an empty buffer.
+Otherwise, it is the checksum of an empty buffer.
 For requests like PUT, you can provide your own checksum in an HTTP header named **x-provider2-content-sha256**.

 For **aws:s3**, a **x-amz-content-sha256** header is added to every request